 Breathability

 - The primary job of an active mid-layer is to help manage body temperature.
-And this jacket, despite being warm, has excellent ventilation to prevent overheating.
+And the Arc’teryx Proton LT, despite being warm, has excellent ventilation to prevent overheating due to the Dopeair fabric.
 I have used this jacket on steep ascents in gusty winds and when on Via Ferrata treks, and so far it has reliably kept me at a comfortable temperature and protected from the elements.
 The Dope Permeair outer is effective at letting air ventilate out of the jacket in cool temperatures without the need for armpit vents.

 Weather Resistance

-- The Proton is not a waterproof jacket, but with the DWR coating, it holds up to a shower or light rain.
+- The Arc’teryx Proton LT Hoody is not a waterproof jacket, but with the DWR coating, it holds up to a shower or light rain.
 For worse weather, a waterproof shell is required, but the impressive water resistance means it performs well in unpredictable spring, summer and autumn conditions.
 The hood has a draw cord on the rear and can be adjusted to keep the weather out and the warmth in.
-Plus is compatible with a climbing helmet as well.
+Plus, it is compatible with a climbing helmet as well.
 The Insulation performs excellently in windy conditions, serving as an outer layer in dry but cool conditions.

 Design and Fit